supersven/ghc-riscv-ngc-talk/slidev/slides.md

 # Vector configuration - Grouping

-- Task: Increment each element of a _8bit x 8_ vector by one (128bit register width)
+- Increment each element of a _8bit x 8_ vector by one (128bit register width)

 :: left ::